Conception Abbey: 2002 shooting

 At about 8:40 am, on the morning of 10 June 2002, a 71-year-old man identified as Lloyd Robert Jeffress of Kearney, Missouri, went through the basilica into the monastery, killing Brother Damian Larson, 62, and Father Philip Schuster, 84, and wounding Father Kenneth Reichert, 68, and Father Norbert Schappler, 75.
-Jeffress carried into the basilica two boxes – one containing a MAK-90 rifle (a Chinese-made replica of the AK-47) and a stripped down .22 caliber rifle.
+Jeffress carried into the basilica two boxes – one containing a MAK-90 rifle (a Chinese-made replica of the AK-47) and a stripped down .22-caliber Ruger rifle.
 Having made the circuit of the monastery hallways, Mr. Jeffress returned to the basilica where he shot and killed himself.
-Larson and Schuster were buried in the abbey cemetery following the Mass of Christian Burial celebrated on June 14, at which 1200 relatives and friends of the abbey were present.
+Larson and Schuster were buried in the abbey cemetery following the Mass of Christian Burial celebrated on 14 June, at which 1200 relatives and friends of the abbey were present.
 No motive has ever been determined for the shooting.

 A 2008 documentary was produced by St. Louis filmmaker Jay Kanzler.
 The film, which was shown at the 2008 St. Louis International Film Festival, discussed the way of life in the monastery, and the 2002 shooting.